Update your code

 • chrome.extension.getExtensionTabs()

 Your extension scripts should use message passing to communicate between a service worker and other parts of your extension.
-Currently that entails using sendMessage() and implementing chrome.runtime.onMessage in your extension service worker.
+Currently this can be accomplished by using sendMessage() and implementing chrome.runtime.onMessage in your extension service worker.
 Long term, you should plan to replace these calls with postMessage() and a service worker's message event handler.

 Replace unsupported APIs